-When a child is exposed to bullying behavior - as seen in the examples above - they are significantly more likely to become a bully because the behaviors they were exposed to are what thought them how to behave as they grew.
+When a child is exposed to bullying behavior, as mentioned in the examples above, they are significantly more likely to become a bully.
+The behaviors they were exposed to thought them how to behave as they grew.
 So if a parent demands respect by physically hitting the child when they say something that upsets them, the child then learns that in order to gain respect they must in turn physically harm others.

-Furthermore, bullying could result as a coping mechanism to unrelated childhood pain and trauma, such as being stripped from a parent and placed in the foster care system, losing a loved one, being emotionally abandoned, etc. In these instances the bully probably feels small and powerless in their daily lives and chooses to take back power in control by exercise force over others.
+Furthermore, bullying could result as a coping mechanism to unrelated childhood pain and trauma, such as being stripped from a parent and placed in the foster care system, losing a loved one, being emotionally abandoned, etc. In these instances the bully may feel small and powerless in their daily lifes and chooses to take back power and control by exercising force over others.

 Why does bullying happen?
 The Summation.

 When it comes down to it, a person usually becomes a bully because of what has happened to them in the past.
-In general it has very little to do with the behavior or actions of the victim in question; they were just the unfortunate soles who crossed paths with the bully in question.
-As a matter of fact, often times the bully themselves will actually end up feeling remorse (usually years down the line), for putting their victims through the suffering they did.
+In general it has very little to do with the behavior or actions of the victim in question; they were just the unfortunate individual that crossed paths with the bully in question.
+Often times the bully themselves will actually end up feeling remorse (usually years down the line), for putting their victims through the suffering that they did.

 Having said all of this, if you have been a victim of bullying in the past, it will likely take more than simply understanding where bullying comes from to totally move on.
 Therefore, considering professional help via a licensed or certified professional therapist is something to take seriously.
 This person will not only be able to help you learn to cope with your own emotions in a constructive way, they will also be able to help you delve even further into your attacker's mindset, thus allowing the process of healing to truly begin.